-- Mar 04th 2020, Thursday, in-class, through Blackboard - ► open-book, open-notes - ► You can bring a calculator, but no cellphones. - The math is simple, you probably won't need a calculator. - Do not waste time if you stuck on a problem, move forward and revisit the problem later. - The exam have Conceptual questions and Problems. - The problems will be similar as those in the assignments.
+- ► Feb 21st 2024, Wednesday, online, in-class - close-book, close-notes - ► You can bring a calculator, but no cellphones. - The math is simple, you probably won't need a calculator. - ▶ Do not waste time if you stuck on a problem, move forward and revisit the problem later. - ▶ Do not leave any question unanswered. - ► The exam have Conceptual questions and Problems. - The problems will be similar as those in the assignments.